alturkovic/domain-utils/README.md

 ## Using the library

-Create a `DomainRegistry` using the `DomainRegistryFactory`.
+Create a `DomainRegistry` using the `DomainRegistryBuilder`.
 There are several ways how to do this explained in one of the following chapters.

-API methods:
+API methods all return `Optional` results:

-- `DomainRegistry.getPublicSuffix`: extract the public suffix or `null`
+- `DomainRegistry.getPublicSuffix`: extract the public suffix
-- `DomainRegistry.getRegistrableName`: extract the registrable domain name (one level under the public suffix) or `null`
+- `DomainRegistry.getRegistrableName`: extract the registrable domain name (one level under the public suffix)
-- `DomainRegistry.getSubDomain`:  extract the subdomain or `null`
+- `DomainRegistry.getSubDomain`:  extract the subdomain
-- `DomainRegistry.stripSubDomain`: remove the subdomain if the domain is under a public suffix or `null`
+- `DomainRegistry.stripSubDomain`: remove the subdomain if the domain is under a public suffix

 ### Examples